strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 Still, this is something to keep in mind about JVM-based microservices when considering, for example, high-frequency continuous deployment or aggressive instance count autoscaling.
-The JIT may compete for resources with the not-yet-optimised target workload.
+The JIT may also compete for resources with the not-yet-optimised target workload.
 Such characteristic should also apply to other JIT-based engines like Node.js' V8.

-Further right in the graph, Kotlin implementations quickly saturate the allocated CPU portion, Rust following ~2 steps later.
+Once we get to 2 connections and beyond, Kotlin implementations quickly saturate the allocated CPU portion, Rust following ~2 steps later.

-I'm curious that Http4k manages to consume a bit more CPU than the 15 CPU-seconds assigned by Docker.
+Further right, Http4k manages to consume a bit more CPU than the 15 CPU-seconds assigned by Docker.
+That may contribute to its increase of requests per second in that region, but the ~3.5% CPU limit surpass alone does not fully explain a ~6% boost in performance.

 <embed type="image/svg+xml" src="/images/2020-09-06-bench-rust-kotlin-microservices/cpu_per_request.svg" />

-Consumed CPU time divided by successful requests per second.
+Consumed CPU time divided by the number of successful requests per second, or *CPU efficiency*.
+Let's divide the graph into two halves.

+In the *first half* that spans from 1 to roughly 32 concurrent connections:
+- The Efficiency of Http4k, Ktor increases rapidly due to JIT and because bookkeeping jobs like garbage collection get diluted between more performed requests.
-I'm not sure how to explain the improving efficiency of Rust (Actix) with the increasing number of concurrent connections.
+- It is hard for me to explain the efficiency growth of Actix.
-Some constant background work, that is however not happening when idle?
-Improved efficiency of a batch I/O?
+  Is there some constant overhead of the async task executor?
+  When idle, Actix consumes zero CPU cycles.

+In the *second half* ranging from 32 to 2048 connections:
+- Http4k's efficiency *increases* slightly, which is all but expected in the overdose of connections.
+- Ktor behaves as anticipated, showing reduction of efficiency.
+- The very subtle efficiency decrease of Actix is responsible for the drop of ~1000 requests per second due to their inverse relationship.

 <embed type="image/svg+xml" src="/images/2020-09-06-bench-rust-kotlin-microservices/cpu_vs_requests.svg" />